-Kill two birds with one stone with Bluehost by claiming your domain & getting hosting sorted out in minutes.
+Kill two birds with one stone with Bluehost by claiming your domain and getting hosting sorted out in minutes.

-Although normally costing $7.99 per month, you can get started with Bluehost from just $3.95 per month with our link.
+Although normally costing $7.99 per month, you can get started with Bluehost from just $2.95 per month with my link.
 That includes a free domain name (which normally would cost around $15), custom email addresses, and even daily backups of your site for no additional costs.

 Choosing an awesome blog name doesn’t have to be time-consuming and frustrating.
 Stick to your niche and target audience.

 Most importantly, remember, it’s the content that you put on your blog that matters, not the name.